MOVING FOR AMSTERDAM

 The Metro network is extremely efficient.
 It is undoubtedly the ideal means of transport to move around Amsterdam.
-Currently the network consists of 4 lines, associated with different numbers and colors.
-Three of the four lines leave from Amsterdam Centraal, the Central Railway Station.
+Currently the network is made up of 5 lines, one of which is hybrid, with a mixed route metrotranviario (51 line).
+The last in chronological order is the 52 line, officially inaugurated in the 2018.
+Three of the five lines depart from Amsterdam Centraal, the Central Railway Station.

-The four active lines are: Ring Line (50 line, green); Amstelveen Line (51 line, orange); Gaasperplas Line (53 line, red); Gein Line (54 line, yellow).
+The five active lines are: Ring Line (50 line, green); Amstelveen Line (51 line, orange); Noord / Zuidlijn (52 line, celestial); Gaasperplas Line (53 line, red); Gein Line (54 line, yellow).
 The metro is active every day with the following times:

 - Saturday, from 06: 12 to 00: 12.

 - Sundays and holidays, from 07: 15 alo 00: 15 approximately.

 You can move around Amsterdam by bus thanks to the numerous lines on the road, in service from morning to night.
 The traditional lines that operate from early morning to 23: 00 approximately, are numbered from 15 to 69; are 25 lines on buses that connect the various districts of the city, from the center to the suburbs.